johnmaeda/designintechreport-2018/src/index.md

 Welcome to a new format for the Design in Tech Report.
 For this year's report, I took a stab at learning all the CSS/JS that I've always wanted to know, and then went after the task of making a fully responsive report.
 I've partially succeeded on my road there with this letterbox-only version — which is better than a PDF, but it's a little buggy.
 Sorry!

-When you see .refresh-label[Refresh Screen If Needed] please refresh your window and a dynamic diagram is likely to reappear.
+When you see .refresh[Refresh Screen If Needed] please refresh your window and a dynamic diagram is likely to reappear.
 Chrome seems to work best with this report.
 If you don't like an interactive version like this, please visit the one[**](https://www.slideshare.net/johnmaeda/design-in-tech-report-2018) on Slideshare.

 Expect a video version on my new YouTube channel "John Maeda is Learning" by this weekend that walks you through all these findings.